ferencberes/tgnnexplainer/README.md

 This repo is ment to ease the reproduction of results of [TGNNExplainer](https://openreview.net/forum?id=BR_ZhvcYbGJ).
 In addition this repository adds two more open-source datasets for training on the proposed methodology.

+code_hilr and code_lolr are directories for learning rate exprimentation.
+For now

 # Download wikipedia and reddit datasets
 Download from http://snap.stanford.edu/jodie/wikipedia.csv and http://snap.stanford.edu/jodie/reddit.csv and http://snap.stanford.edu/jodie/mooc.csv